 Invest Europe report on private equity and venture capital markets of Central and Eastern Europe in 2019 and prior years.

-The Invest Europe Annual Report provides an overview of Invest Europe's activities during the 12 months to June 2017 in fields including public affairs, data & research, events and communications.
+The Invest Europe Annual Report provides an overview of Invest Europe's activities during the last 12 months in fields including public affairs, data & research, events and communications.
 The report includes a financial statement.

 Most PCs automatically accept them but you can change your browser settings to restrict, block or delete cookies if you want.
 Each browser is different, so check the 'Help' menu of your particular browser (or your mobile phone's handset manual) to learn how to change your cookie preferences.
 Many browsers have universal privacy settings for you to choose from.

 Cookie settings in most versions of Internet Explorer can be found by clicking the tools option and then the privacy tab.